 We had huge scones for lunch from Tiny Tim’s on the Saturday, which really was enough as a meal!
 There are also plenty of other places to try.
 A friend of mine swears by Cafe Des Amis, a funky Mexican place right near Westgate Gardens.
 The city itself has a real “English” feel, with many cosy pubs serving up Sunday roasts, and a definite focus on homegrown, local ingredients.
 The Veg Box is a must try for any of you, like me, who don’t eat meat.
 The prices are reasonable and the food is fresh and delicious.
 The only problem is picking what to have as everything looks so good!

 Canterbury has accommodation for every budget, from the YHA based in a Victorian Mansion on the outskirts of the city, to boutique hotels with cathedral views.
 It is a popular city with weekenders so if you can book in advance you will get your pick of accommodation.
 In my typical fashion, I wanted to stay somewhere cheap and cheerful so we stayed at The Black Horse, which was about £55 a night for a double room, en suite, with breakfast.
 Outside of the city walls, it isn’t central but you can walk to the city centre in about 10 minutes.
 I would say it is a good option and worth the money you pay.
 For something a little more up market, The Canterbury Cathedral Lodge gets rave reviews and is in an amazing location.
 It is owned by the Dean of Canterbury and is in the grounds themselves!

-There you have it – a city with great food, easy links to London and beyond, and plenty to see and do.
+A city with great food, easy links to London and beyond, and plenty to see and do.
 When will you be getting away for a weekend in Canterbury?!